 At this point we might ask: do we need randomness at all?
 We can invent the super-weighted random walk, where at each junction we choose the heaviest transaction, with no probabilities involved.
 We will then get something like this:

 This method of setting a rule for deciding the probability of each step in a random walk is called a Markov Chain Monte Carlo technique, or MCMC.
-In a Markov chain each step does not depend on the previous one, but follows from a rule that is decided in advance.
+In a Markov chain, each step does not depend on the previous one but follows a rule that is decided in advance.